jeff-soriano/ora/README.md

 ### June 5, 2025

 - Style changes, refactors
-- Add ai insight generator for past journal entry page
+- Add ai insight generator for past journal entry page.
+Ability to delete past journal entry
 - Add privacy, terms page.
 Links to Github and Linkedin
 - TODO: Dark mode toggle, responsive navbar.
 Add tests
 - QUESTIONS: Is there a way to have the user select the words in the passage by clicking on them in the Lectio step?